 The common causes of orbital eye pain include:

 Sinusitis: It is an infection which causes inflammation and swelling of the tissue lining the sinuses.
 When the infection occurs, it can cause pressure to build up behind the eyes, leading to eye pain.
-It can cause pain in either one or both the eyes depending on the location and severity of the sinus infection.
+It can cause pain in either one or both eyes, depending on the location and severity of the sinus infection.
 Other common symptoms of sinusitis include thick nasal discharge, headache, and fever.

 Migraine: Most people suffering from a migraine headache experience eye pain.
-These type of headaches usually cause throbbing pain in the head and in the eyes.
+These types of headaches usually cause throbbing pain in the head and in the eyes.
 It is mostly accompanied by sensitivity to light or nausea and vomiting.

 Glaucoma: It is a condition that is caused due to an increased intraocular pressure or pressure inside the eyes.
 One of the common complications in diabetics, it can affect the optic nerve and may even lead to permanent blindness if not diagnosed and managed in time.
 The symptoms of glaucoma other than eye pain are a headache, decreased peripheral vision, redness in the eyes, pain on exposure to light, and vision changes such as halos around the light.